tayabajmal/live-class-project-9/README.md

 ## Learning
 ---
 * Use of float to position HTML elements on the page.
-* Practical understanding of the box-model with margin and padding being the important propoerties.
+* Practical understanding of the box-model with margin and padding being the important properties.
 * Became more experienced using Flexbox and its properties.

 ## Live link to project